bernoullistorksquad/fertility-prediction-challenge/description.md

 # Description of submission

-This is an empty submission to check whether the system works efficiently or not.
+This is a simple random forest classifier.